 Studying abroad in general can be a somewhat stressful experience, but it can open your eyes and broaden your horizons in so many ways.
-And while all of that was very true for me, I am also someone who struggles with anxiety.
+While all of that was very true for me, I am also someone who struggles with anxiety.
 So, living in such a fast-paced dense and bustling city with over two million people who are part of this extremely homogeneous society which was completely new to me was definitely a challenge.
 Nearly all of the buildings are made up of three of four separate businesses all stacked onto each other.
 Everyone of them equipped with a flashing neon sign all fighting for attention.

 After the first month however, everything started to click for me.
 I started branching out more and exploring as much as I could.
 I tried to eat at a new restaurant every day, and talk to as many people and take as many pictures as possible.
 Some days definitely needed to be rest days though.

 This exchange program has been the longest I’ve been away from home by far.
 Although I’ve been out of ten country twice before, it’s never been for more than a month.
-So getting the chance to engrain myself in a culture for an extended stay is very new to me.
+So getting the chance to ingrain myself in a culture for an extended stay is very new to me.
 I’ve learned a lot about myself and my home since I’ve been here.
 I’ve grown more independent and confident in my abilities.
 So the seemingly endless list of things to do ended up being just enough.
 It’s been overwhelming in the best possible way, and I’ll be sad to leave, but I couldn’t be more thankful for the experience.